GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-54/index.md

 [Chrome Dev Summit](https://developer.chrome.com/devsummit/), we'll be streaming it on YouTube on November 10th and 11th.

-If you want to stay up to date with Chrome and know what’s coming, click that [Subscribe](https://goo.gl/6FP1a5) button up there.
+If you want to stay up to date with Chrome and know what's coming, click that [Subscribe](https://goo.gl/6FP1a5) button up there.

-I’m Pete LePage, and as soon as Chrome 55 is released, I’ll be right here to tell you -- what’s new in Chrome!
+I'm Pete LePage, and as soon as Chrome 55 is released, I'll be right here to tell you -- what's new in Chrome!